A 44 year old man has been awarded £7,000 after errors were made when his dentist failed to properly re-root fill the tooth.

 Mr Coles contacted Patient Claim Line to pursue a medical negligence claim against his dentist.
 The case settled in October 2018 and Mr Coles was awarded £7,000.

-Mr Coles said: “I would like to thank Hannah Ashcroft, Molly Barker, and the team who have dealt with my claim.
+Mr Coles said: “I would like to thank Hannah Luscombe, Molly Barker, and the team who have dealt with my claim.
 The service that I have received has been second to none.”